-This model configuration had the best fit to data (NPFMC 2017).
+This model configuration had the best fit to data (NPFMC 2016, 2017).

 e.
-Gradual size dependent natural mortality.
+Gradual size-dependent natural mortality.

-The default assessment model assumes abrupt M increase at size CL 124mm or greater.
+The default assessment model assumes an abrupt M increase at size CL 124mm or greater.
 An alternative model suggested that M gradually increasing from size as low as 94 mm CL; however, the overall model fit did not greatly improve from the default model (NPFMC 2017).
 In 2022, CPT requested estimating M for each length class, which also suggested length-dependent natural mortality.
+However, this resulted in M=0 for immature crabs (size classes 1, 2) (NPFMC 2022).